-(in thousands) N May 31, 2023 May 31, 2022
+(in thousands) May 31, 2024 May 31, 2023

 Deferred tax assets

-Net operating loss carryforward \$ 40,460 \$ 40,759
+Net operating loss carryforward \$ 28,243 \$ 40,460

-Stock-based compensation 4,263 4,617
+Stock-based compensation 3,796 4,263

-Federal and state R&D tax credit carryforward 7,311 6,320
+Federal and state R&D tax credit carryforward 7,777 7,311

-Inventories 724 853
+Inventories 762 724

-Expenses incurred not currently deductible 6,986 1,914
+Expenses incurred not currently deductible 15,694 6,986

-Accrued liabilities 78 72
+Accrued liabilities 39 78

-Gross deferred tax asset 59,822 54,535
+Gross deferred tax asset 56,311 59,822

 Deferred tax liabilities

-Depreciation and amortization 46,828 50,320
+Depreciation and amortization 8,443 46,828

-46,828 50,320
+8,443 46,828

-Valuation allowance (25,759) (20,203)
+Valuation allowance (52,680) (25,759)

-Net deferred tax liability \$ (12,765) \$ (15,988)
+Net deferred tax liability \$ (4,812) \$ (12,765)

-The net deferred tax liability in the U.S. as of May 31, 2023 and 2022 principally relates to tax amortization of intangibles that have an indefinite reversal period for book purposes, also known as a "naked credit deferred tax liability", that cannot be considered as a source of income to recover the deferred tax asset.
-In addition, included in the net deferred tax liability as of May 31, 2023 and 2022 is a net deferred tax liability of \$5.8 million and \$8.8 million, respectively that was related to the stock acquisition of Eximo Medical Ltd. primarily related to book intangibles partially offset by tax net operating losses and capitalized R&D expenditures.
+The net deferred tax liability of \$4.9 million as of May 31, 2024 relates to the stock acquisition of Eximo Medical Ltd. primarily related to book intangibles partially offset by tax net operating losses and capitalized R&D expenditures.
+The net deferred tax liability in the U.S. as of May 31, 2023 principally relates to tax amortization of intangibles that have an indefinite reversal period for book purposes, also known as a "naked credit deferred tax liability", that cannot be considered as a source of income to recover the deferred tax asset.
+In addition, included in the net deferred tax liability as of May 31, 2023 is a net deferred tax liability of \$5.8 million that was related to the stock acquisition of Eximo Medical Ltd. primarily related to book intangibles partially offset by tax net operating losses and capitalized R&D expenditures.

-The Company's U.S. Federal net operating loss carryforwards as of May 31, 2023 after considering IRC Section 382 limitations are \$169.7 million.
-The expiration of the Federal net operating loss carryforwards are as follows: \$5.2 million between 2023 and 2024, \$79.4 million between 2028 and 2037 and \$85.1 million indefinitely.
+The Company's U.S. Federal net operating loss carryforwards as of May 31, 2024 after considering IRC Section 382 limitations are \$111.0 million.
+The expiration of the Federal net operating loss carryforwards are as follows: \$37.1 million between 2030 and 2032, and \$73.9 million indefinitely.

-The Company's state net operating loss carryforwards as of May 31, 2023 after considering remaining IRC Section 382 limitations are \$24.1 million which expire in various years from 2029 to 2042.
-The Company has Israel tax net operating losses of \$16.3 million that can be carried forward indefinitely.
+The Company's state net operating loss carryforwards as of May 31, 2024 after considering remaining IRC Section 382 limitations are \$14.4 million which expire in various years from 2029 to 2043.
+The Company has Israel tax net operating losses of \$17.2 million that can be carried forward indefinitely.

 Beginning in 2018, except for the Global Intangible Low-Taxed Income, the Company will no longer record United States federal income tax on its share of the income of its foreign subsidiaries, nor will it record a benefit for foreign tax credits related to that income.
 Upon distribution of these earnings in the form of dividends or otherwise, the Company would be subject to withholding taxes payable, where applicable, to foreign countries, but would have no further federal income tax liability.
-The Company intends to indefinitely reinvest the unremitted foreign earnings of all other subsidiaries as of May 31, 2023, as well as all subsequent earnings generated by all of our foreign subsidiaries.
+The Company intends to indefinitely reinvest the unremitted foreign earnings of all other subsidiaries as of May 31, 2024, as well as all subsequent earnings generated by all of our foreign subsidiaries.
 Determining the amount of unrecognized deferred tax liability related to any additional outside basis difference in these entities is not practical.

 The Company regularly assesses its ability to realize its deferred tax assets.
 Assessing the realization of deferred tax assets requires significant management judgment.
 In determining whether its deferred tax assets are more likely than not realizable, the Company evaluated all available positive and negative evidence, and weighted the evidence based on its objectivity.
-Evidence the Company considered included its history of net operating losses, which resulted in the Company recording a full valuation allowance for its deferred tax assets in fiscal year 2016, except the naked credit deferred tax liability.